 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Bear Huckleberry

-Gaylussacia ursina is a Deciduous Shrub up to 1.80 metres tall.
+Gaylussacia ursina is a deciduous shrub that can grow up to 1.80 metres tall.

 South-eastern N. America.

 Wooded slopes and summits, often in acid humus[

 Requires a lime-free moist peaty soil, thriving in sun or part shade[